The Garden of the Finzi-Continis (film): Screenplay

-Contrary to Bassani's novel, the film directed by De Sica does not use the narrating ego technique, which for the novel is compared by the critics to the author himself.
-However, while following the director an entirely dialogative film narrative, the novelist's narrator coincides with the role of the protagonist Giorgio.
-Contrary to Bassani's novel, the film directed by De Sica ends with the episode of the deportation.
-In the novel, Giorgio, who fled abroad in time, will tell the story of his youth and his first impossible love, recalling the facts after 14 years.
+In Bassani's novel, the narrator is assumed to be the author himself.
+In the film, De Sica tells the story entirely through dialogue, with the narrator being the protagonist, Giorgio.
+The film ends with the Finzi-Contini family's deportation, whereas in the novel, Giorgio, who fled abroad in time to avoid this, recalls the story of his youth and his first impossible love, after 14 years.

 De Sica and Bassani

-Initially Giorgio Bassani cooperated in the drafting of the dialogues and the screenplay of the film but after some disagreements and misunderstandings, the writer and the director entered into open conflict (also due to the fact that in the film the relationship between Micòl and Malnate is made explicit, which is not present in the novel).
+Initially Giorgio Bassani cooperated in the drafting of the dialogues and the screenplay of the film but after some disagreements and misunderstandings, the writer and the director entered into open conflict (also due to the fact that in the film the relationship between Micòl and Giampiero is made explicit, which is not present in the novel).
 Bassani asked that his name be removed from the credits of the film.
 His name was duly removed as one of its script-writers and the opening credits just state that it was ‘freely derived from the novel by Giorgio Bassani'.